CodeYourFuture/syllabus-archive/node-db/week-16/lesson.md

 Mr|Donald|Trump
 ```

 **Note**: We are using a in memory database.
-This means that for each exercise we will be adding sql statements to our `hotel.sql` and then read this file into sqlite3 to create our database, because everytime we close `sqlite3` the database will be deleted.
+This means that for each exercise we will be adding sql statements to our `hotel.sql` and then read this file into sqlite3 to create our database, because everytime we close `sqlite3` the database will be deleted and the data will be lost.

 #### EXERCISE 1C: Create tables and insert data

 1. Amend hotel.sql create the database again and add yourselves as *second* customer using INSERT - so you're now staying in a hotel with Donald Trump.
-Run select * and ensure that you see yourself both as guests.
+Run `select * from customers;` and ensure that you see yourself both as guests.

 2. Change hotel.sql again to store email addresses from yourself and Donald (donald.trump@whitehouse.gov) and have them displayed on screen.
-Run select * and ensure you are both guests.
+Select everythin agian, and ensure you are both guests.

 3. Change hotel.sql again.
 Add teacher - "Colm OConner" - as your third customer.
 My email address is "colm.oconner.github@gmail.com".